A paradox in the quantum-mechanical treatment of destructive measurements on photons: Identification of the paradox

 \section{Identification of the paradox}

 Physicists, as a rule, are used to `doing physics' without referring to the explicit formulation of the generally accepted postulates of the foundational theory in whose framework they are working.
-But when it comes down to QM, the situation is that are no generally accepted postulates.
+But when it comes down to QM, the situation is that there are no generally accepted postulates.
 It has to be thoroughly understood, however, that this situation has not arisen because it is not known what the postulates of QM are: this situation has arisen (i) because several versions of QM have been developed, each of which comes with its own set of postulates, and (ii) because there is no consensus about which version of QM should be used for `doing physics'.
 That being said, the most widely used version of QM is OQM, and its postulates have been explicitly formulated in \cite{Muller1,Muller2}: in the framework of OQM, it is precisely laid down in these postulates under which conditions we can say that a system `has' a property $X$ with value $x$.
-As a matter of fact, this is regulated by the Standard Property Postulate (SPP), which can be traced back to Dirac's work \cite{Dirac}.
+In fact, this is regulated by the Standard Property Postulate (SPP), {also called the eigenvalue-eigenstate link} \cite{Fine}, which can be traced back to works by Dirac {and Heisenberg} \cite{Dirac,Heisenberg}.

 \begin{Postulate}[Standard Property Postulate (SPP)]\rm \ \\ A system `has' a property $X$ with quantitative value $x$ \textbf{if and only if} its quantum state is the eigenstate $| \ x \ \rangle$ of the associated operator $\hat{X}$. $\blacksquare$ \end{Postulate}